canting/babu-site/pirate.md

   feature: feature-01.png
 ---

-IF YOU'VE STUMBLED ON THIS PAGE SO FAR, I'M STILL WORKING OUT A FILE HOSTING SOLUTION.
-I'LL POST THE LINKS AND OFFICIALLY PUBLISH TH EPAGE WHEN EVERYTHING IS IRONED OUT.

-tl:dr - Free books, ya'll!
+tl:dr - Free guides, everybody!
 Just, you know, buy them if you did like them and can afford them, or buy your favorite, or something.
-Links [at the bottom]()
+Links [at the bottom](babuguides.com/pirate/#links).

 People say that information should be free or wants to be free.
 I don't know about that.
 Personification is a literary device, not a logical one, after all.